Can I connect to electronic resources from anywhere, on or off campus?

 Databases A-Z - list of all major Library databases

-While we recommend always starting your research from a library website or the library catalog, we know there are times when users discover content via other avenues (e.g., Google search or links to resources through your email).
+While we recommend always starting your research from a library website or library search, we know there are times when users discover content via other avenues (e.g., Google search or links to resources through your email).
 To facilitate connecting to full-text content that the library purchases, users have three options: